Nurse Practitioner Week 11-17 December 2023

 - Equivalent full-time experience of at least 5,000 hours at an advanced clinical nursing level, and;

 - Completed their Masters through a NMBA approved course.

-NPs in Australia work in a variety settings including Public, Private, Community and Primary Care; in Rural, Remote and Metropolitan locations.
+NPs in Australia work in a variety of settings, including Public, Private, Community and Primary Care; in Rural, Remote and Metropolitan locations.

 Many Nurse Practitioners in Australia and around the world have their own private practices.

 NPs are identifying a real gap in health care and servicing this need for the community.
-With many regional and rural towns without General Practitioners, Nurse Practitioners are working collaboratively to ensure that the community receives continuity of high quality care.
+With many regional and rural towns without General Practitioners, Nurse Practitioners work collaboratively to ensure that the community receives continuity of high quality care.